Kaj Ulrik Linderstrøm-Lang

-Linderstrøm-Lang devoted himself unstintingly to protein science and trained a whole generation of eminent protein scientists, Linderstrøm-Lang maintained a fun atmosphere in his laboratory and a happy spirit that expressed itself in wonderful Christmas parties and frequent trips to the Tivoli amusement park in Copenhagen.
-Linderstrøm-Lang was also a writer, musician and story-teller, and was active in the resistance movement against the Nazi occupation of Denmark.
+Linderstrøm-Lang devoted himself to protein science and trained a generation of eminent protein scientists.
+He maintained a fun atmosphere in his laboratory with Christmas parties and trips to the Tivoli amusement park in Copenhagen.
+Linderstrøm-Lang was also a writer, musician and story-teller, and active in the resistance movement against the Nazi occupation of Denmark.

 Research and career

 Early work

 Linderstrøm-Lang began as a physicist.
 Only a year after the publication of the Debye–Hückel theory, Linderstrøm-Lang applied it to proteins and contributed in defining the term isoionic point.
 In particular, he formally considered the ensemble of protonation states.
 Linderstrøm-Lang began in the Carlsberg laboratory under its second director S. P. L. Sørensen (who invented the pH scale).
 1949 volumetric studies showing that the interior of proteins has very few charges and, hence, is likely to be hydrophobic.

 Innovative methods

 Perhaps the most elegant method developed by Linderstrøm-Lang is the Cartesian diver for measuring density.
 A long tube containing oils of gradually increasing density was prepared.
 A droplet containing a protein mixture is introduced and falls until it reaches its density.
 Very small changes in the density of the droplet (e.g., those due to an ongoing enzymatic reaction) could be observed by movements of the droplet in the density gradient.